textlint/textlint/README.md

 });
 ```

-More detail on:
+More details on:

 - See [docs/use-as-modules.md](docs/use-as-modules.md)

 ## Conclusion

-textlint has four extensible points
+textlint has four extensible points:

 - [rule](docs/rule.md)
     - rule is a rule for linting.